 Reserves are course-related materials made available by your instructor, either electronically or physically, through the Library.
 Items that may be on reserve for a class include books, journal articles, videos, book chapters, e-books, etc.

-Electronic reserves can be found in your course reading list, which can be accessed through the Course Reserves website or Cougar Courses.
-On the Course Reserves webpage, locate your reading list by entering your course name or instructor name.
+Electronic reserves can be found in your course reading list, which can be accessed through the Library Reserves website or Cougar Courses.
+On the Library Reserves webpage, locate your reading list by entering your course name or instructor name.
 After you locate your reading list you will be asked to log in using your campus username and password.

 Accessing hardcopy reserves